 I am at a stage in my life where I would like to (re)learn how to pray.
 I would also like to be in fellowship with others who know how to pray, too.
 I am ashamed at the types of petitionary prayer I used to offer in my younger years.
 May I be guided more by prayers like this one for the privileged.

-Grace Yia-Hei Kao is Associate Professor of Ethics at Claremont School of Theology in the Claremont Lincoln University Consortium.
+Grace Yia-Hei Kao is Associate Professor of Ethics at Claremont School of Theology.
 She is the author of Grounding Human Rights in a Pluralist World (Georgetown University Press, 2011) and is currently working on a second book project on Asian American Christian Ethics.
 She is also co-editing a volume with Rebecca Todd Peters that is tentatively entitled “Encountering the Sacred: A Theological Exploration of Women’s Lives.”
 Read more about her work on her website.